Divine Simplicity: A New Assessment

 Abstract

 One of the attributes traditionally ascribed to God by medieval philosophers is divine simplicity.
-This article explores the various interpretations of divine simplicity presented by medieval thinkers, evaluating which of these interpretations are plausible and which are not.
-The article addresses the concept of divine simplicity with respect to the absence of plurality in the divine essence.
-While God is free from material multiplicity, the discussion highlights that analytical plurality—comprising existence and quiddity—can still exist.
-Regarding divine simplicity as pure actuality, the article argues that this concept is acceptable only concerning the attributes of the divine essence.
-The third interpretation posits that God's attributes are identical with God's essence.
-If this interpretation means that God's attributes do not contribute to the multiplicity within the divine essence, then it could also apply to humans and is not exclusive to God.
+This article explores the various interpretations of divine simplicity presented by medieval thinkers, evaluating their philosophical plausibility.
+It addresses the concept of divine simplicity primarily with respect to the absence of plurality in the divine essence.
+While God is free from material multiplicity, the discussion highlights that analytical plurality–comprising existence and quiddity–can still exist.
+Regarding the conception of divine simplicity as pure actuality, the article argues that this concept is acceptable only concerning the attributes of the divine essence.
+A third interpretation posits that God's attributes are identical to His essence.
+If this interpretation means that God's attributes do not contribute to multiplicity within the divine essence, then it could also apply to humans and is not exclusive to God.
 However, if it implies a complete semantic and ontological identity between God and His attributes, this interpretation would be problematic.
 In conclusion, the article asserts that the concept of divine simplicity is valid in certain senses but not in others.

 Keywords